 - October 2021: Announce the formation of a Business & Civic Association working group.
-The working group will be comprised of interested members of the RRP committee, as well as other interested stakeholders in the community. - November/December 2021: Determine if there is a need to engage a consultation to assist with formation of the BCA. - November/December 2021: Begin work to formalize the organization, including possible application as a nonprofit corporation and development of bylaws. - December 2021: Begin planning for a winter/spring community celebratory event, bringing together the business, arts, recreation, and agricultural communities. - December 2021: Begin work to create a website and social media platforms. - December 2021-June 2022: BCA to assist with Brand Development project. - February-May 2022: Produce a community festival/celebration, demonstrating the ability for a BCA to add value to the business community and enhance quality of life in town. - March-April 2022: Launch BCA website and social media. - April-June 2022: Formalize the BCA with clear goals and objectives for future activity.
+The working group will be comprised of interested members of the RRP committee, as well as other interested stakeholders in the community. - November 2021: Determine if there is a need to engage a consultant to assist with formation of the BCA. - November/December 2021: Begin work to formalize the organization, including consideration for a possible application as a nonprofit corporation, development of bylaws, and/or partnership with the Jacobs Ladder Business Association. - December 2021: Begin planning for a Village Beautification Project to be completed by June 30, 2022. - December 2021: Begin work to create a website (or webpage on the JLBA or Town website) and social media platforms. - December 2021-June 2022: BCA to assist with Brand Development project. - March-April 2022: Launch BCA website (or webpage) and social media. - April-June 2022: Formalize the BCA with clear goals and objectives for future activity. - May 2022: Complete all or most of the Village Beautification project prior to the Chester On-Track festival.

 Low risk.
-Blandford is a small town with highly engaged and enthusiastic leaders and stakeholders.
+Chester is a small town with highly engaged and enthusiastic leaders and stakeholders.
 Government is very close to a large number of residents, and many people have a big stake in the successful completion of this project.